ejthomas/seeyoul8r/README.md

 ```
 The on-screen buttons should be used to input the desired calculation.
 The input is evaluated when the "=" button is clicked.
 The "CLEAR" button clears the input and output ready for the next calculation.

-Currently, the calculator only supports inputs with one mathematical operation.
+Currently, the calculator only supports inputs with one mathematical operation, and is limited to integer (whole-number) calculations.

 # Contribute